ARION

 Zaizen pointed toward the door flap.
 “Ground covers, lots in crater,” she said.
 “Can eat, has nutrition.”

-“That’s something we can’t eat,” Kate remarked.
+“That’s something we cannot eat,” Kate remarked.
 “No nutritional value at all for us.”

 “Crater weed, it is!”
 Ken replied.
 He moved out the door into the rain, and now that he no longer carried the rifle, he dropped to all fours and darted out to gather some fresh vegetation for their guest.
 Rocky took the tray away and only then did some of the crowd return.